-I've been working with Chihuahua puppies for over 2 decades, and during my work, I've accumulated a vast amount of experience with different dog related problems.
+I’ve been working with Chihuahua puppies for over two decades, and during my work, I’ve accumulated a vast amount of experience with different dog related problems.
 One of the rare issues I’ve had to deal with is hypoglycemia in puppies, otherwise known as low blood sugar.
 With the experience I have, I feel qualified to give my advice in the area of low blood sugar.
-It's not a common problem I deal with as healthy dogs eat.

 What Causes Hypoglycemia in Puppies and Dogs?